tieubao/notes/source/_posts/2014-02-10-training-android-day-01.markdown

 Today, two friends of mine join our company training program.
 This course is all about Android.

 Nam is senior student and studying Software Engineering major at HCM University of Science.
 The problem is with another guy, Thai.
-He is a graduated from Physic major with a little experience in Matlab.
+He is a graduated from Physics major with a little experience in Matlab.

 Today is just a first day.
 I still have a long journey with those guy.
 Good luck to me.